-The Eglinton Valley southern lesser short-tailed bat population is continuing to recover with moderate adult female survival recorded in 2020/2021 (81%).
-Survival results from 2021/2022 will need to be confirmed in the next monitoring period.
-1589 individually marked bats were recorded this season, the highest number to date, with 294 new bats receiving tags this season.
-Roost emergence counts continued to be low until the night of the 30th Jan with a record 4179 bats emerging from one tree on one night.
+The Eglinton Valley southern lesser short-tailed bat population is continuing to recover with good adult female survival recorded in 2021/2022(95%).
+Survival results from 2022/2023 will need to be confirmed in the next monitoring period 1379 individually marked bats were recorded this season, with 233 new bats receiving tags this season.
+Roost emergence counts continued to be low with the highest count being 1772 bats.
 The overall population trend is still increasing.